AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/updated-xdm-fields.md

 ### Other services that must be migrated

-* Adobe Journey Optimizer  – Campaign and journey configurations need to incorporate mediaReporting.
+* Adobe Journey Optimizer: Campaign and journey configurations need to incorporate `mediaReporting`.

-* Event Forwarding – Only mediaReporting fields should be included in configurations
+* Event Forwarding: Only `mediaReporting` fields should be included in configurations.

-* Query Services – Queries must reference mediaReporting fields.
+* Query Services: Queries must reference `mediaReporting` fields.

-* Tags Configurations – Any tagging setups should reference mediaReporting fields.
+* Tags Configurations: Any tagging setups should reference `mediaReporting` fields.

-* Connections and Destinations – Import/export data flows should be structured around mediaReporting fields.
+* Connections and Destinations: Import and export data flows should be structured around `mediaReporting` fields.

 Please be aware that any other flow that relies on `media.mediaTimed` fields is impacted and requires logic updates.